nlacombe42/nl-jsonfeed/README.md

     var jsonFeedFromJsonString = JsonFeed.fromJson(json);
     var jsonFeedFromReader = JsonFeed.read(new FileReader("feed.json")); // use a try-with-resources, this is just for brevity of the example ;)
 ```

+## Design decisions
+- only allow to create a valid/recommended json feed v1.1
+- support reading json feed v1
+- allow the consumer to choose which json serialization/deserialization library they want
+- have the minimum number of dependencies possible
+- try to stay true to the doc as much as possible while offering a convenient api to java consumers